pinheadmz/swap-test/README.md

 Sending any amount of coins to this address should trigger an event repsonse which sweeps the funds using the specified branch of the HTLC.
-Note that the `refund` mode redeems a realtive timelock output (CSV) and it won't work unless the timeout in `brq/lib/request.js` is HUUUUGE!
-The script will actually wait for twenty minutes before attempting to redeem the output.
+Note that the `refund` mode redeems a realtive timelock output (CSV) and the test will **actually wait** 20 minutes before sending the redeem transaction!

 ## App